mrkivn/HCI-admin/README.md

 ## Security

-The admin portal references `init-security-check.js` to guard pages.
 Ensure rules in `firestore.rules` are deployed to your Firebase project.